kevinforrestconnors/OutcropVR/README.md

 3. Find the line within `Editor/MakeLandscape.cs` that says `FileName="C:/Program Files/Python36/python.exe"` and change the string to your python 3 path.
 Repeat for files `Editor/ConvertPhotogrammetryModel.cs` and `Editor/LandscapePhotogrammetryModel.cs`.

 ## Usage

+The general workflow is:

+1. Import files
+2. Use the `Tools` menu to localize your models and create landscapes (if desired)
+3. That's it!
+Hit play and strap on your Vive gear.

 ### Tools/Make Elevation Model from Range